Bernard Harbour

 Bernard Harbour (Inuit: Nulahugiuq) is a bay on the mainland of Nunavut, Canada.
 It is situated on Dolphin and Union Strait, southwest of Sutton Island.
+The closest inhabited community is Kugluktuk, about 100 km south of Bernard Harbour.

 At one time, it was the site of a Hudson's Bay Company trading post.
 It is also a former Distant Early Warning Line (PIN-C) and current North Warning System site.
+As of August 2004, there were several abandoned structures remaining at the site.